DeanAbad/Menu-Login_System_Mockup/README.md

 ---

 ## About
-This is a program which emulates login and menu system.
-It is not actually logging in nor features <em>sign in</em> system.
+These are programs which emulate login and menu system.
+They are not actually logging in nor feature a <em>sign in</em> system.